A Derivation of Intelligence from Guided Relation-Creation

 mean a viability-relevant difference in reality.

-For model-guided action to remain viable, must be preserved well enough to affect guidance.
+For model-guided action to remain reality-guided, that difference must be able to affect the guidance process where it matters.

 where:

-To locate contact-failure, we need the minimal structure of model-guided action.
+To identify where contact can fail, we need the minimal structure of model-guided action.

-And because the guidance-state is finite and incomplete, there is the system’s estimate of how far that guidance can be trusted:
+And because finite guidance is never total, the system has some estimate of how far its guidance can be trusted:

 with: